Tasmanian Journeys Project

 The Tasmanian Journeys Project is being delivered through a partnership between the Department of State Growth and Tourism Tasmania, in collaboration with the state's Regional Tourism Organisations.

 The new Journeys will be located in the south, centre, and across the top of the state, promoting areas for visitors to explore, rather than linear touring routes.

-Launched in October 2018, through the Western Wilds visitors can explore windswept coastlines and dense rainforests, encounter rare wildlife and meet the resilient locals who have carved a life for themselves in Tasmania’s wilderness.
+Launched in October 2018, the Western Wilds encourages visitors to explore windswept coastlines and dense rainforests, encounter rare wildlife and meet the resilient locals who have carved a life for themselves in Tasmania’s wilderness.

 With stories, myths and legends to uncover and wild landscapes within reach, the Western Wilds is one of the most soul-stirring wilderness journeys on the planet.

 Great Eastern Drive

 Since its launch in 2015, the Great Eastern Drive has contributed to an increase in visitation to Tasmania’s east coast.
-Continued development of the Great Eastern Drive will form part of the Journeys Project.
+Continued development of the Great Eastern Drive will form part of the Journeys Project and this may mean developing a new look and feel (visual identity), extending the Journey’s ‘footprint’, and/or evolving the name.

 For more information on the Tasmanian Journeys Project phone (03) 6165 5140 or email firstname.lastname@example.org